tomohulk/WinSCP/README.md

 4. I am completely overhauling the help, and adding more examples using platyPS.
 5. The `New-WinSCPSessionOption` defaults to using Anonymous authentication.
 6. Updated pester tests.
-7. Re implimented AppVeyor build.
+7. Re implemented AppVeyor build.
 8. Auto publishing to both PowerShellGallery.com and GitHub Releases.
 9. Lots of bug fixes.